Other forms of Cushing syndrome include:

 The best treatment for ectopic Cushing syndrome is surgery to remove the tumor.
 Surgery is usually possible when the tumor is noncancerous (benign).

 The tumor may spread or return after surgery.
-High cortisol levels may continue.
+A high cortisol level may continue.

 Call your health care provider if you develop symptoms of Cushing syndrome.